 However, if daylilies seem overcrowded and fight for nutrients and sunlight, divide and transplant the Daylilies throughout the year.
 Make sure you do it without disturbing their root fibers and blooming time.

 But do remember not to transplant during the hottest time of the summer to avoid transplant shock.

 Nevertheless, transplanting will not let your efforts go to waste as it provides abundant benefits to your garden and plants.

-- Transplanting helps provide extra space for the growth of other plants.
+- Transplanting helps provide extra space for the growth of other plants and decreases competition.

 - When transplanting Daylilies, you may not deal with the germination problem by directly planting the seedlings instead of seeds.

 - You can help the plant receive a new base rich in fertilizer for further growth.